Kinovarobotics/kinova-ros/README.md

 5. With the latest firmware, the JACO arm will sag slightly when gripper commands are sent.
 This behavior has not been observed with the MICO arm.

 6. Previously, files under ``jaco-ros/jaco_driver/lib/i386-linux-gnu`` had a bug which required uses 32-bit systems to manually copy them into devel or install to work.
 This package has not been tested with 32-bit systems and this workaround may still be required.
 64-bit versions seem to be unaffected.

+7. In certain cases, while commanding the MICO arm using angular commands, the force limits may be exceeded and the arm will stop.
+If this occurs, consider increasing the force limits of your arm using JacoSoft, or use shorter movements that put less stress on the arm joints.

 ## Additional Resources
 The transformation equations used to convert from the “DH Parameters” to physical angles are listed in the jaco_kinematics.pdf document, included as part of this package.